cinghie/wordpress-starter-pack/wp-content/plugins/google-site-kit/readme.txt

 === Site Kit by Google - Analytics, Search Console, AdSense, Speed ===

 Contributors:      google
-Requires at least: 4.7
+Requires at least: 5.2
-Tested up to:      5.9
+Tested up to:      6.4
 Requires PHP:      5.6
-Stable tag:        1.68.0
+Stable tag:        1.113.0
 License:           Apache License 2.0
 License URI:       https://www.apache.org/licenses/LICENSE-2.0
-Tags:              google, search-console, analytics, adsense, pagespeed-insights, optimize, tag-manager, site-kit
+Tags:              google, search-console, analytics, adsense, pagespeed-insights, tag-manager, site-kit

 Site Kit is a one-stop solution for WordPress users to use everything Google has to offer to make them successful on the web.